-Here’s just one of her favorite recipes come the holiday season!
+Here’s just one of our favorite recipes come the holiday season!

 - 55 g (just under 2 oz) egg whites, aged 4-5 days

 - 75 g (about 2 3/4 oz) ground almonds